mach-composer/mach-composer-cli/docs/src/components/aws.md

 # AWS components

-Unless a component is flagged as `is_software_component: false`, a component within a AWS-based MACH configuration is considered an *AWS component*.
+All components within a AWS-based MACH configuration are automatically considered to have a 'aws' integration by default.
+Only if 'aws' is explicitely omitted from the `integrations` definition, it won't require any AWS-specific variables.

 To be able to create the resources needed, a couple of extra [Terraform variables](#terraform-variables) are set by MACH.